valentinwust/cycleGAN-Implementation/README.md

 All other optional flags can be found at the beginning of util.py with a short explanation. --name and --dataroot are always required, all other flags are optional.

+### Dataset

+The dataset should contain two folders, trainA and trainB, with training images from the two domains.
+To avoid fixed pairs, the dataloader iterates through all (shuffled) images in domain A, and pairs each of them with a random image from domain B.

 ## Testing

 For testing, run test.py with the following flags: